-When you begin a new study, you will have a kick-off meeting with the CAIR scientific director and/or a collaborating CAIR Imaging Scientist and the CAIR Research Associate.
+When you begin a new study, you will have a kick-off meeting with the CAIR Research Manager.
 It is important to plan and test the MR protocol carefully prior to the first date of participant scanning.
 In addition, networking configuration and storage must be arranged.
-Investigators who are not already familiar with the ACH 3T should contact the CAIR Research Associate to prepare adequately for the first real scan.
+Investigators who are not already familiar with the ACH 3T should contact the CAIR Research Manager to prepare adequately for the first real scan.